 Steam mops offer the promise of a deep-down sanitized cleaning with minimal effort.
 But when it comes to hardwood floors, what it really does is take the great truism of housekeeping — that water and wood don't mix — and make it worse by adding heat.
 With regular use, steam mops can cause hardwood floors to peel, crack and discolor — and in many cases will void your warranty.

 Myth #5.
 Just use a vacuum.

 Vacuums, in particular those with rough bristles or a beater rug attachment, can scratch the layer of sealant on the floor.
 A microfiber dust mop or gentle broom will do for quick, daily maintenance.
 This is one of the most important, overlooked maintenance steps to prevent scratches on your floor.

 Myth #6.
 Just use an oil-based cleaner.

 Some truth.
 The less liquid you use the better.
-A fine mist of a neutral pH cleaner specifically made for hardwood floors--such as Bona® Hardwood Floor Cleaner--is really all you need.
+A fine mist of a neutral pH cleaner specifically made for hardwood floors — such as Bona® Hardwood Floor Cleaner — is really all you need.
 Wipe it up with a dry or damp (never wet) microfiber cloth, which is gentle enough not to scratch but effective enough to deal with the dirt, dust and pet hair that floors accumulate so easily.
 Repeat once a week, in addition to daily sweeping, for optimal results.
-When you need to go above and beyond regular cleaning, find a pro to help with a deep clean using a high-powered scrubber and hardwood-safe solution.
+When you have a busy household or are in a pinch for time, there are also effective solutions that quickly clean dirt and grime to reveal your floor's natural shine.
+Or, when you need to go above and beyond regular cleaning, find a pro to help with a deep clean using a high-powered scrubber and hardwood-safe solution.